aqibamajid/car_insurance_data/README.md

 This is some simple machine learning I did on car insurance data a few years ago, where I wanted to apply some simple methods on car insurance data.

 The note_book.ipynb contains the work, along with a presentation summarising this.

+The task was essentially to build a regression model using historic claims data.